JoelALukwe/JoelALukwe/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Utilizing machine learning for attributing sources of foodborn pathogens
-- 🌱 I’m currently learning Advanced data science,artificial inteligence and machine learning techniques and applications, particularly in health data and bioinformatics and genomics
+- 🌱 I’m currently learning Advanced Data Science,Artificial Inteligence & Machine Learning techniques and Applications,In Health,Bioinformatics & Genomics
-- 👯 I’m looking to collaborate on Projects that utilize artificial inteligence machine learning and data science to solve real-world problems, especially in health and bioinformatics
+- 👯 I’m looking to collaborate on Projects that involve health
 - 🤔 I’m looking for help with bioinformatics and mentorship
-- 💬 Ask me about backend software engineering,founding startups.
+- 💬 Ask me about backend software engineering.
 - 📫 How to reach me: X @alukwejoel
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i love nature,Drawing and excercising